Hollis L. Harris: Personal life

-Hollis Harris was born in Carrollton, GA, where his parents, Clarence and Nellie Ruth Harris, worked in a local cotton mill.
+Hollis Harris was born in Carrollton, Georgia, where his parents, Clarence and Nellie Ruth Harris, worked in a local cotton mill.
 In 1943, at the age of twelve, Harris was diagnosed with leukemia.
 During the six months of his sickness, doctors exhausted all options for treatment and concluded there was "nothing else to do."
 Out of desperation, his father bargained with God to save his son's life in exchange for serving in Christian ministry.
 Harris's cancer disappeared without a medical explanation, and his father became a Methodist minister, serving in this position for over fifty years.

 Harris graduated from Carrollton High School in 1949 and attended Auburn University from 1949 to 1950.
 He joined the U.S. Army in 1951, serving as battery commander in Germany during the Korean War, and was honorably discharged as a first lieutenant in 1954.
 Returning to Georgia, Harris enrolled in Georgia Tech's Aeronautical Engineering program and began working at Delta Air Lines as a transportation agent.
 In 1955, he married Joyce Entrekin, and they had three children.

 During his time with the airline industry, Hollis Harris was an avid traveler, visiting all seven continents and playing golf with celebrities such as U.S. President Gerald Ford and astronaut Neil Armstrong.
 A member of Conquistadores del Cielo since 1987, Harris would gather with other accomplished aviation and aerospace executives each September at the "A Bar A Ranch" in Encampment, Wyoming for recreational activities.
 Hollis Harris resided in Peachtree City, GA from 1969 until his death at the age of 84 on July 13, 2016.